spdx/spdx-3-model/model/AI/AI.md

 ## Summary

-The AI Profile provides additional metadata, based on Software Profile, that is useful for AI applications and models.
+The AI Profile is designed to provide a standardized way of documenting and sharing information about AI software packages (i.e. systems).

 ## Description

 The AI namespace defines concepts related to AI application and model artifacts.

+The AI namespace defines a set of concepts and data elements related to AI system and model artifacts.
+These artifacts are the tangible outputs of the AI development process, such as software packages, models, and datasets.

 ## Metadata